bids-standard/bids-specification/src/modality-specific-files/intracranial-electroencephalography.md

 added advantage over the existing formats and should have wide adoption in the BIDS community.

-We also encourage users to provide additional meta information extracted from the manufacturer-specific data files in the sidecar JSON file.
+We encourage users to provide additional meta information extracted from the manufacturer-specific data files in the sidecar JSON file.

 Note the RecordingType, which depends on whether the data stream on disk is interrupted or not.